 Rhode Island is a unique opportunity for clean energy action.
 With its small geographic size, dense population, and a single utility serving nearly all of the state’s energy customers, Rhode Island could represent the model for the equitable, clean energy vision central to Acadia Center’s work.
 Known in history as the birthplace of the American industrial revolution, Rhode Island is poised, once again, to become a center for innovation and the birthplace of a clean energy revolution.

 Acadia Center also plays a leading role in Rhode Island’s efforts to increase the use of local renewable energy resources, like rooftop and large-scale solar, onshore and offshore wind, hydropower, and energy storage.
-Rhode Island, already home to the nation’s first offshore wind facility, is on track to become the first state to procure all electricity from clean, renewable sources.
-As a member of the 18-month long Solar Siting Stakeholder Process, Acadia Center has been a leader in advocating for responsible energy siting policies.
-As state agencies develop energy policies to achieve 100% renewable electricity by 2030, Acadia Center will continue to provide cutting-edge data and policy analysis and thought leadership.
+Rhode Island, already home to Block Island Wind Farm, the nation’s first offshore wind facility, is on track to become among the first states to procure all electricity from clean, renewable sources.
+As a member of the Solar Siting Stakeholder Process that met from 2017-2019, Acadia Center has been a leader in advocating for responsible energy siting policies.
+As the General Assembly and regulatory agencies develop energy policies to achieve the state’s goal of 100% renewable electricity by 2030, Acadia Center will continue to provide cutting-edge data and policy analysis and thought leadership.

 Acadia Center also advocates for Rhode Island to transition away from fossil fuel use in the buildings sector.
 Technological advances in heat pumps, water heaters, and induction cooking appliances have made fossil fuel combustion obsolete in buildings.
-Acadia Center works at the intersection of state legislative and regulatory processes to advance incentives and programs that help Rhode Islanders make the switch to clean, safe, all-electric homes.
+Acadia Center works at the intersection of state legislative and regulatory processes to advance incentives and RI energy efficiency programs that help Rhode Islanders to saving energy & make the switch to clean, safe, all-electric homes.

 In Rhode Island, Acadia Center is currently an organizer, member, partner or supporter of the following groups or coalitions (as well as many other ad hoc collaborative efforts):